emilymartin/brightwheel/README.md

 1. Download the repo from gitlab
 In terminal:
-2. Cd into brighwheel directory
+2. Cd into brightwheel directory

+I use conda environments - if you want to use that here are the instructions. if you don't, skip to python setup.py install.
+Itwill still work, but you might get some errors and have to manually install a couple packages first.

+1. Conda create -n bright python=3
+2. Source activate bright
+3. conda install anaconda
-2. Run python setup.py install
+4. Run python setup.py install
-3. Run python -m interview
+5. Run python -m interview
-4. Run unit test by using the command pytest
+6. Run unit test by using the command pytest

 Output:
 (Sorry it prints a lot of warnings at the beginning)